argorar/WebMConverter/README.md

 ### Grid

 Make grid videos to compare or shared different views.
 You can choose between horizontal or vertical.
+It requires that both videos share codecs, dimensions, length.
+Output file is in same path as video #1.
 Above you can find an example.

 ![grid](img/grid.png)